 The fillable comment where you can whisper your feelings to me.

 Hermit Fantasy is a short story about a bot who wants to be a hermit.
 Inspired by an email response from a survey I conducted about receiving emotional support on the Internet, this story explores the contradiction of being online while wanting to disconnect.
-As an act its a series of letters, click by click.
+As an act it’s a series of letters, click by click.

 The first letter.